fenggeorgeyu/_vim/README.md

 ## Other Issues

+* spell dictionary is in `spell` folder.
+It's ignored in git for public sharing.
 * For `golang` the `vim-go` requires newer version of vim.
 The warning is disabled in `vimrc`.
 * Black screen on Full Screen? [link](https://github.com/macvim-dev/macvim/wiki/FAQ#black-screen-on-full-screen)